juliejonak/twilio-zeit-integration/README.md

 - Implement pagination with Twilio (previously supported feature that appears to no longer exist)
 - Use OAuth to integrate fully with Twilio

+### What is the Twilio Connect directory?

+Our initial plan was to use Twilio Connect to give users access to their accounts, more securely, however, it didn't work as planned.

+The end result though was a (nearly) finished Twilio Connect integration.
+While it doesn't fit the use case envisioned, it could easily be its own integration with one or two more features.

+For developers who want to integrate Twilio Connect's capabilities, this integration is easy to spin up and start working on.

+It also demonstrates our development work at the beginning of the Zeit hackathon -- despite the use case not fitting, we felt it was a good example of what else can be done with Twilio.